 What is a Tax Levy?

-By definition, a levy is a legal seizure of your assets or property in order to repay a debt.
-Any collection agency can impart a levy on an asset, although only the IRS can do so without a court order.
-Any property or asset can have a levy, including your house, car, boat, bank account, wages, retirement accounts, bank accounts, rental income, cash loan value of a life insurance policy, or any other asset.
-The IRS can freeze a bank account, seize property, and otherwise take ownership of any assets to fulfill your debt, other than a list of exempt assets such as clothing, schoolbooks, and furniture.
+Any property or asset can have a levy, including your house, car, boat, bank accounts, wages, retirement accounts, rental income, the cash loan value of a life insurance policy, or any other asset.
+The IRS can freeze a bank account, seize property, and otherwise take ownership of any of your assets to fulfill an unpaid tax bill, other than a list of exempt assets such as clothing, schoolbooks, and furniture.

 How to Remove a Tax Levy?